Design, Update, Mandate: What Loan Originators Need to Know About the New URLA

 In 2016, the GSEs Fannie Mae and Freddie Mac unveiled a redesigned version of the uniform residential loan application, marking the first changes to the form in nearly 20 years.

-The update was intended to modernize the form with a new layout designed to support the efficient and accurate collection of information and data and to help the industry identify ways to better support mortgage borrowers during origination and servicing, particularly non-English speaking consumers.
+The new URLA update is intended to modernize the form with a thoughtful layout designed to support the efficient and accurate collection of information and data and to help the industry identify ways to better support mortgage borrowers during origination and servicing, particularly non-English speaking consumers.

 This meant creating a cleaner look and feel for the form that closely mirrored the loan estimate and closing disclosures, removing outdated fields not necessary for qualification, and adding new fields to reflect changes to policy and underwriting guidelines.